 However, if a beneficiary can prove a conflict of interest, lack of independence, or gross negligence in the fiduciary’s decision-making, a court will likely review the decision or conduct in question under the other standards of review.
 And the type of standard review that will apply often depends on the circumstances or stakes at issue.
 For example, where a fundamental change of corporate control occurs or is planned, courts have applied enhanced scrutiny.

 Our Firm understands and counsels clients on these varying duties and rights given the matters at stake in the corporate context, and have litigated such issues when necessary to protect corporate interests against self-interested conduct of its directors or managers, and other unreasonable and unfair harm and/or threats of harm to the ongoing success and best interests of a business.

-To set up a consultation to discuss a breach of fiduciary duty claim, please contact the Law Offices of Kevin J. Dolley at (314)645-4100 or by email at email@example.com.
+To set up a consultation to discuss the potential for a breach of fiduciary duty or similar claim, please contact the Law Offices of Kevin J. Dolley at (314) 645-4100 or by email at firstname.lastname@example.org.
 All legal consultations are held strictly confidential.
-For experienced legal counsel in Litigation, contact the Law Offices of Kevin J. Dolley.